+The causes of domestic violence are varied.
 Consider that during the period from 1993 to 2005, the average annual criminal domestic violence rate per 1,000 persons (age 12 or older) for intimate partners and/or relatives was 5.9 for females and 2.1 for males.
 These were actual physical attacks or threats to cause physical harm or death.
 Many more people are likely abused in silence or subjected to non-criminal forms of abuse like verbal or emotional abuse.
-The fact is that these numbers for abuse are even higher under certain circumstances.
+The fact is that some things actually cause these numbers for abuse to go even higher under certain circumstances.

-While the circumstances below do not cause domestic violence, they are been proven through studies to correlate to increases in violence and abuse.
+While the circumstances below do not cause domestic violence to actually happen (because only a person's behavior can inflict such harm), the situations below are proven through studies to correlate to increases in violence and abuse.
 The emphasis is on understanding these correlations so that solutions and help can be more effective in addressing the problems.

 One consequence of poverty is a higher rate of domestic violence and, particularly, women need the help of shelters to avoid the choice between abuse or homelessness.

 A cause of alcohol abuse is personal instability, and these same troubling characteristics lead already abusive people to perpetrate domestic violence, especially when combined with the decreased inhibition caused by intoxication.

 Many of the same stresses and desires that cause substance abuse go hand in hand with domestic violence.
 And because drugs are addictive, cause further financial hardship, and further decay of health and relationships, the cycle of violence almost always will become worse without treatment for both the drug abuse and the domestic violence.